-- Continue to define the mineral system at the Oko Gold Project, including further expansion of the MRE. - OMZ: The Company temporarily paused its expansion drilling in the OMZ.
+- 1. Continue to define the mineral system at the Oko Gold Project, including further expansion of the MRE. - OMZ: The Company temporarily paused its expansion drilling in the OMZ.
 While the current drilling activities are focused on advancing Ghanie, there are still opportunities to vertically extend the OMZ with deeper drilling.
-The Company will design a drill program during the quarter ended November 30, 2024, which will include extensions to the mineralization in Shears 1, 3 and 5.

-- Ghanie: The Ghanie drilling program continues to rapidly advance with three drill rigs currently dedicated to the program.
+The Company will design a drill program during the quarter ended February 28, 2025, which will include extensions to the mineralization in Shears 1, 3 and 5. - Ghanie: The Ghanie drilling program continues to rapidly advance with three drill rigs currently dedicated to the program.
 The results to the date of this MD&A have demonstrated significant mineralized zones outside the current limits of the MRE, and good continuity of mineralization within the current resource areas.
-An additional 11,000 metres of drilling are planned for the Ghanie deposit, which will continue to delineate deeper high-grade zones and convert inferred resources to the indicated resource category in the existing MRE.
-Expenditure to date is \$11.0 million (Q4 MD&A -\$8.0 million) and the proposed budget for the next 12 months is \$3.0 million (Q4 MD&A \$3.0 million). - Oko NW: Encouraging results to date indicate the potential for this target area to add to the Company's resource base.
-To advance the required work for this objective, a 1,500-metre drill program will be designed to target broader zones of mineralization.
-Expenditure to date is \$500,000 (Q4 MD&A \$500,000) and the proposed budget for the next 12 months is \$2.0 million (Q4 MD&A \$2.0 million). - 2.
-Complete reconnaissance drilling on other targets. - Drilling conducted during the quarter on Oko North and Aremu have indicated the presence of gold mineralization within shear zones similar to the geological setting of the OMZ deposit.
-It is encouraging that some of these drill intercepts also high-grade zones and the company will continue to evaluate the geological characteristics of these targets and plan follow up drilling programs to advance each.
-Expenditure to date is \$800,000 (Q4 MD&A \$nil) and the proposed budget for the next 12 months is \$1.0 million (Q4 MD&A \$1.0 million for the programs at Tracy and Aremu). - 3.
-Complete ground geophysics (magnetics and VLF) over the entire Aremu to Oko trend.
-The geophysics combined with the already completed soil sampling will define target areas for detailed follow up mapping and trenching programs. - Ground geophysics has advanced on the western extent of the Aremu area, with all (Q4 MD&A 80%) of the concession areas (other than New Aremu Oko) having been covered.
+An additional 9,600 meters of drilling are planned for the Ghanie deposit, which will continue to delineate deeper high-grade zones and convert inferred resources to the indicated resource category in the existing MRE.
+Expenditure to date is \$14.0 million (Q1 MD&A -\$11.0 million) and the proposed budget for the next 12 months is \$2.0 million (Q1 MD&A - \$3.0 million).

+- Oko NW: Encouraging results to date indicate the potential for this target area to add to the Company's resource base.
+Expenditure to date is \$2.5 million (Q1 MD&A \$500,000) and the proposed budget for the next 12 months is \$1.0 million (Q1 MD&A \$2.0 million). - 2.
+Complete reconnaissance drilling on other targets. - Drilling conducted to date on Oko North and Aremu have indicated the presence of gold mineralization within shear zones similar to the geological setting of the OMZ deposit.
+It is encouraging that some of these drill intercepts also high-grade zones and the company will continue to evaluate the geological characteristics of these targets and plan follow up drilling programs to advance each target.
+Expenditure to date is \$1.8 million (Q1 MD&A \$800,000) and the proposed budget for the next 12 months is \$1.0 million (Q1 MD&A \$1.0 million for the programs at Tracy and Aremu). - 3.
+Complete aerial geophysics (magnetics) over the entire Aremu to Oko trend.
+The aerial geophysics combined with the ground geophysics and the already completed soil sampling will define target areas for detailed follow up mapping and trenching programs. - Ground geophysics has advanced on the western extent of the Aremu area, with all (Q4 MD&A 80%) of the concession areas (other than New Aremu Oko) having been covered.
 This program will be extended to include New Aremu Oko.
-Expenditure to date is \$200,000 (Q4 MD&A \$200,000) and another \$100,000 is planned (for a total of \$350,000 (Q4 MD&A \$250,000)).
+Expenditure to date is \$200,000 (Q1 MD&A \$200,000) and another \$250,000 is planned (for a total of \$450,000 (Q1 MD&A \$350,000)) for further ground and areal geophysical surveys.

-The following table provides an overview of the Company's anticipated cash requirements for the 12-month period ending August 31, 2025, including the Company's general and administrative costs and key milestones (assuming no additional financing(s) are completed by the Company).
+The following table provides an overview of the Company's anticipated cash requirements for the 12-month period ending November 30, 2025, including the Company's general and administrative costs and key milestones (assuming no additional financing(s) are completed by the Company).

-Business Objective Use of Available Funds Estimated Cost Anticipated Timing General and administrative costs \$3,000,000 September 2024 - August 2025 Continue to define the mineral system at the Oko project, including further expansion of the MRE.
-OMZ, Ghanie and Oko NW: Design or continue drill programs. \$5,000,000 September 2024 - August 2025 Prepare technical reports for further mineral estimate \$150,000 September 2024 - August 2025 Complete metallurgical test program \$100,000 September 2024 - August 2025
+Business Objective Use of Available Funds Estimated Cost Anticipated Timing General and administrative costs \$3,000,000 December 2024 - November 2025 Continue to define the mineral system at the Oko project, including further expansion of the MRE.
+OMZ, Ghanie and Oko NW: Design or continue drill programs. \$3,000,000 December 2024 - November 2025 Prepare technical reports for further mineral estimate \$150,000 December 2024 - November 2025 Complete metallurgical test program \$100,000 December 2024 - November 2025